Vitamin combination, pediatric formula (By mouth)

 Multivitamins are given to children who need more vitamins in their diet.

-Alive!
-Gummies, Animal Shapes, Animal Shapes Plus Iron, AquADEKs, Bugs Bunny Complete, Cerovite Jr., Chewable Vite w/Iron, Children's Cerovite Jr., Children's Chewable Multivitamins, Children's Chewable Vitalets, Children's Chewable Vite, Children's Chewable Vite with Iron, ChoiceFul, Circus Chews Children's, CompeteThere may be other brand names for this medicine.
+Airborne Kids, Alive!
+Gummies, Animal Shapes, Animal Shapes Plus Iron, AquADEKs, Bugs Bunny Complete, Cerovite Jr., Children's Cerovite Jr., Children's Chewable Multivitamins, Children's Chewable Vitalets, Children's Chewable Vitamins, Children's Chewable Vitamins + Iron, Children's Chewable Vitamins With Iron, Children's Chewable Vite, Children's Chewable Vite with IronThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Your child should not use this medicine if he has had an allergic reaction to any single vitamin or multivitamin.